West Hills, Spokane: Education

-The West Hills neighborhood is home to Spokane Falls Community College, a public higher education institution, and the U.S. Campus of Mukogawa Women's University, a private university with its main campus located in Spokane's sister city of Nishinomiya, Japan.
+The West Hills neighborhood is home to Spokane Falls Community College (SFCC), a public higher education institution, and the U.S. Campus of Mukogawa Women's University, a private university with its main campus located in Spokane's sister city of Nishinomiya, Japan.
 There are no primary or secondary schools located within the neighborhood.

 Areas south of Indian Canyon Creek are part of the Hutton Elementary School district, located in the Rockwood neighborhood.
 Areas to the north are part of the Finch Elementary School district, located in the Audubon/Downriver neighborhood.
 The Finch district in West Hills is contiguous with the rest of the Finch district, though separated from it by the Spokane River, though the Hutton district in the neighborhood does not touch any of the rest of the Hutton district.
 Through the 2022 school year, the Hutton district areas of the neighborhood fed into Sacajawea Middle School, like the rest of the Hutton district, but starting in the 2022-23 year they will feed instead to the new Carla Peperzak Middle School being constructed on the southern edge of Spokane, and from there into Lewis and Clark High School.
 The Finch district feeds into Glover Middle School and North Central High School.

 Areas that were part of the 2012 annexation, such as the airport and West Plains, are not part of the Spokane Public Schools district but rather the Cheney School District.